liangtianumich/ART_data_analyzer/readme.txt

 Executable files:
+After the user source the environment.sh, the user can use the art_data exe to argparse module to parse the command line arguments of terminal user input to run all functions of this package.
+To see a list of options, type in terminal art_data -h, It will prompt all available optional arguments that can use for various functions of the python package to analyze the art_data.

+The following exe scripts are the individual scripts to run individual functions at the early development stage.
+The user only need to use art_data to run various functions.

 Currently, strain_calc.py is an exe python file, it performs displacement and atomic strain calculations and save all results and plots automatically in their corresponding locations.
 The calculation results have been rigorously verified with the results by Ovito.